niy42/nft_card_game/README.md

 We welcome contributions from developers, designers, and enthusiasts to help improve Avax Gods and expand its features.
 Whether it's suggesting new card ideas, proposing gameplay mechanics, or contributing code, your input is valued and appreciated.

-If you're interested in contributing, please check out our [https://github.com/niy42/nft_card_game]) for more information.
+If you're interested in contributing, please check out our [Avax gods](https://github.com/niy42/nft_card_game) for more information.

 ## Tech Stack